Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 Start your Hamburg visit in the center of the city with a peek at the elaborately decorated Rathaus (Hamburg City Hall) and a stroll down the elegant Alster Arkaden.
 This area is not only a Hamburg tourist attraction, it’s a great place to do some shopping at department stores and boutiques or stop for Kaffee und Kuchen (coffee and cake).

-Hamburg boat tour
+Hamburg harbor tour

 Tour the Elbphilharmonie (Elbe Philharmonic Hall)